COVID-19 Response: What you need to know

 Understand who will be tested.

-test.
-If you have non-emergent symptoms, please call your primary care provider.
+our Emergency Department.
+If you have non-emergent symptoms, please call

 Mile Bluff's COVID-19 response.